Fliplet/fliplet-cli/docs/API/core/app-actions.md

 ## Temporarily deactivate a scheduled action

-Simply update a action as `active: false` to temporarily disable the current scheduling for a action:
+Simply update an action as `active: false` to temporarily disable the current scheduling for an action:

 ```js
 // Temporarily deactivate a scheduled action